ManojPrathapa/Heart_Disease_Prediction_Platform/README.md

 to:

 "I built a system that can train, explain, evaluate, containerize, deploy, scale, observe and monitor a model."

-That distinction is the heart of MLOps engineering.
+That distinction is at the heart of MLOps engineering.

 👨‍💻 Project Focus
-This repository is a hands-on exploration of:
+This repository sits at the intersection of:

-Machine Learning Engineering × Cloud Infrastructure × Kubernetes × MLOps × Responsible AI
+Machine Learning Engineering
+             ×
+Cloud Infrastructure
+             ×
+Kubernetes
+             ×
+MLOps
+             ×
+Responsible AI
+             ×
+Healthcare AI

 The emphasis is on understanding the engineering trade-offs involved in taking an ML model beyond experimentation and toward a repeatable production workflow.

-⭐ If You Find This Interesting
+⭐ Interested in the Project?
 If you're interested in:

 ML infrastructure